lowercaselife/lowercaselife/README.md

 ### I'm glad to see you here!
 Software engineering student.
 I love to explore and learn about new things.

-- 🌱 I’m currently learning Python and Javascript.
 - 🔭 I’m currently working on learning full-stack development and building effiecient database models.
-- 😀 I like drawing and reading astronomical studies.
 - 💬 Ask me about anything an everything.
 - ⚡ Fun fact: My first line of code was not "Hello World!"